angeloskillz/Shop-Titans/content/guides/2019-05-30-master-the-city.md

 ![](/img/rssbonus.jpg)

-> _I have 4pcs of Level 11 Iron bins that allows me to have a maximum amount of 440pcs of iron when full and 10%  of that is 44.
+> _I have 4 pcs of Level 11 Iron bins that allows me to have a maximum amount of 440 pcs of iron when full and 10%  of that is 44.
 Investing in the Iron Mine will give me +44 iron/tap for 10x each day._

 ### Special Buildings